 On 27 April 2004, the Board of Directors judged that the conditions requiring the Company to be directed and coordinated by its parent company, Edizione S.r.l. (formerly Edizione Holding S.p.A.), do not apply pursuant to art.
 2497-bis, C.C.

-Subsequently, following the transfer by Edizione S.r.l. of its entire stake in Autogrill to Schematrentaquattro S.r.l., wholly owned by Edizione S.r.l., the Board of Directors, in a meeting held on 18 January 2007, judged that the necessary conditions requiring the Company to be directed and coordinated by the parent company, Schematrentaquattro S.r.l., still did not apply for the purposes of art.
+Subsequently, following the transfer by Edizione S.r.l. of its entire stake in Autogrill to Schematrentaquattro S.r.l. (which, effective from 18 November 2013 was transformed into a joint-stock company under the name of Schematrentaquattro S.p.A.), fully owned by Edizione S.r.l., the Board of Directors, in a meeting held on 18 January 2007, judged that the necessary conditions requiring the Company to be directed and coordinated by the parent company, Schematrentaquattro S.r.l., still did not apply for the purposes of art.
 2497-bis, C.C.